AlexanderLindsay/Xelmish.Forms/README.md

  ## What Exists

-A base Input field that contains code that is shared between other field types A float field that captures numeric input and has increment/decrement buttons A single line text field that captures text input
+* A base Input field that contains code that is shared between other field types
+* A float field that captures numeric input and has increment/decrement buttons
+* A single line text field that captures text input
-A blinking cursor
+* A blinking cursor
-A windowed text box (though there are some issues still)
+* A windowed text box (though there are some issues still)

 ## What doesn't exist

-Selection/Highlighting of text
+* Selection/Highlighting of text
-Copy/Paste
+* Copy/Paste
-Controlling the cursor with the mouse
+* Controlling the cursor with the mouse
-The windowed text box follows the cursor and so doesn't stick to the end like a html text box would
+* The windowed text box follows the cursor and so doesn't stick to the end like a html text box would (basically moving the cursor left once it is outside of the length of the text box is broken atm)